 Royal Burgh of Linlithgow Civic Insignia Sculptures Project

-Working with the Linlithgow & Linlithgow Bridge Town Management Group and the former Linlithgow Town Centre BID, Linlithgow Burgh Trust, through its Public Art Committee, is promoting the installation of two bronze sculptures based on Linlithgow's two traditional civic insignia of the 'Black Bitch' and St Michael, as depicted on the town's ancient burgh seal (left and right above) and coats of arms.
-The project is now fully funded, thanks to the generosity of numerous local groups, national organisations, families and individuals.
+Working with the Linlithgow & Linlithgow Bridge Town Management Group and the former Linlithgow Town Centre BID, Linlithgow Burgh Trust, through its Public Art Committee, has promoted the installation of two bronze sculptures based on Linlithgow's two traditional civic insignia of the 'Black Bitch' and St Michael, as depicted on the town's ancient burgh seal (left and right above) and coats of arms.
+The project was fully funded, thanks to the generosity of numerous local groups, national organisations, families and individuals.
 The 'Black Bitch' sculpture is now in place and was officially unveiled by Provost Tom Kerr at 10.30am on Friday 31 January 2020.
-The completion of the St Michael statue is expected in October 2020.
+The completion of the St Michael statue is expected in November 2020.

 The 'Black Bitch' Sculpture